 News City Planning approves Domino redevelopment plan The City Planning Commission unanimously gave its approval for the redevelopment of the Domino Sugar Factory, pictured here on July 29, 2005.
 Photo Credit: Getty Images/Mario Tama By IVAN PEREIRA email@example.com @IvanPer4 Updated March 5, 2014 7:42 PM Print Share fbShare Tweet Email The plan to redevelop the former Domino Sugar factory in Williamsburg cleared another hurdle Wednesday after the City Planning Commission unanimously gave its approval for the 3 million square-foot project.
 The proposal will create 2,200 housing units, 480,000 square feet of office space, 110,000 square feet of retail space, and 143,000 square feet of community facility and a school.
 "This is an impressive achievement.
 What we are today approving sows the seeds for an economically healthy mixed-income, mixed-use neighborhood of the future," City Planning Commission chairman Carl Weisbrod said.
 Mayor Bill de Blasio announced an agreement with developers on Monday that created 700 affordable apartments in the project, which must be approved by the City Council.
 Construction is set to begin this December.
 By IVAN PEREIRA firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.